The-WarLog/Go-Runner/README.md

 2. Run the command `Go Runner: Run` from the Command Palette or trigger your Run button.
 3. To enable automatic runs on save, run `Go Runner: Toggle AutoRun`.

+UI buttons:
+- The extension also provides dedicated UI buttons for `Run` and `AutoRun` in the editor UI — use these buttons as a quick alternative to the Command Palette.
+The buttons perform the same actions as the commands.

 Notes:
 - The extension requires the file to be saved before running.
 If the terminal used by the extension is closed manually, a new one will be created automatically on next run.